coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 The Cardano Resource Index aims to present a well-rounded, unbiased collection of general Cardano resources available online and useful for stake pool operators, listed alphabetically by name or topic, including an accurate description of content available at each resource.

+[11 Blockchain Tenets: Towards a Blockchain Bill of Rights](https://iohk.io/en/blog/posts/2024/10/11/the-11-blockchain-tenets-towards-a-blockchain-bill-of-rights/) describes general principles that are widely accepted by the Cardano community and reflect the basic rights of community members, as users and contributors to the ecosystem.

 [1694.IO](https://www.1694.io/en) explains the current on-chain decentralized governance model that members of the Cardano ecosystem employ to cooperate and collaborate in a shared vision for a more sustainable future for everyone.

 [BlockFrost.io](https://blockfrost.io/) offers an Application Programming Interface (API), webhooks and InterPlanetary File System (IPFS) decentralized file storage, allowing you to tap into Cardano's potential without the need for manual checks.